The Beatgirls: Origins and personnel

-Group members have included Carolyn McLaughlin (also known as Carolyn Lambourn), Bea Lee-Smith, Erika Takacs, Emily Mowbray, Kali Gazley, Mel Golding, Christina Cusiel Kali Kopae, and Nahrelle Ahrens.
+Group members have included Carolyn McLaughlin (also known as Carolyn Lambourn), Bea Lee-Smith, Erika Takacs, Emily Mowbray, Kali Gazley, Mel Golding, Natalie McCormack, Christina Cusiel Kali Kopae, and Nahrelle Ahrens.
 McLaughlin is a sound-effects technician working in both film and television.
 Ahrens also works in film and theatre, and as a voice-over artist.

 While working in Sydney for an extended period of time at the turn of the 21st century, Sanders and Watkins established a "second-tier BeatGirls trio" based there but managed by Sanders and Watkins from New Zealand once they returned.

+This included personnel such as Jackeline Laso, Nathalie Cotte, Caitlin ?, Ainslie Allen (who originally started with the act in NZ).

 Sanders "trained in Russian classical ballet" before studying contemporary dance with Deirdre Tarrant; her first professional employment as a dancer was with Michael Parmenter.
 She is also a marriage celebrant, which adds to the sort of gigs the Beatgirls can promote themselves for.

 In 2019 both Sanders and McLaughlin were part of Cringe Worthy, a "musical tribute to 1970s New Zealand" that had two short seasons at Circa Theatre in Wellington, a month-long season at Centrepoint Theatre in Palmerston North, and was part of various arts festivals around the country.
 Sanders admitted that, after years of performing as part of the Beatgirls, "it's really satisfying to be able to do something completely related to New Zealand and its culture."
 As well as performing, Sanders was director and deviser.
 She has since written and performed in Cringeworthy the 80's, Cringeworthy - swinging in the 60's and has started to devise Cringeworthy - trippin' in the 90's.